Rogue-1/HTB/FullPWN/Trick.md

 michael@trick:~$
 ```

 Now this next part is a little tricky and requires abusing fail2ban.
 Which is also a pretty neat way to gain root.
-The way fail2ban works is that it will ban an ip from accessing the network after a certain amount of ailed attempts.
+The way fail2ban works is that it will ban an ip from accessing the network after a certain amount of failed attempts.
 Instead we are going to make it run a reverse shell after an amount of incorrect logins.

 Note: With how fail2ban works, you only get about 1 minute as root, But you can gain persistence as shown at the end of the writeup.